Roadmap

 -

 Decentralized governance and DAO - The introduction of a DIN DAO will enable community-led governance, where stakeholders propose and vote on protocol upgrades, SLA adjustments, and economic policies.
-Token holders who stake within the DAO gain voting rights, empowering them to shape the future of DIN and ensuring that governance decisions reflect the collective interests of the network.
+Token holders who stake within the DAO will gain voting rights, empowering them to shape the future of DIN and ensuring that governance decisions reflect the collective interests of the network.

 Incentivized testnet as a mechanism design laboratory